alifaguslerian/100-Project-python-in-100-day-/Day7/README.md

 # 🗓️ Day 7 – Shopping List CLI

 A simple **command-line shopping list app** in Python.
-You can **add, remove, view, clear, and checkout** your shopping items.
+You can **add, remove, view, clear, and checkout** your shopping items...

 ### Features
 - 📋 View shopping list